Dominion of New England

-The Dominion of New England in America (1686–1689) was an administrative union of English colonies covering all of New England and the Mid-Atlantic Colonies with the exception of the Delaware Colony and the Province of Pennsylvania.
+The Dominion of New England in America (1686–1689) was a short-lived administrative union of English colonies covering all of New England and the Mid-Atlantic Colonies, with the exception of the Delaware Colony and the Province of Pennsylvania.
 The region's political structure was one of centralized control similar to the model used by the Spanish monarchy under the Viceroyalty of New Spain.
 The dominion was unacceptable to most colonists because they deeply resented being stripped of their rights and having their colonial charters revoked.
-Governor Sir Edmund Andros tried to make legal and structural changes, but most of these were undone and the Dominion was overthrown as soon as word was received that King James II had left the throne in England.
-One notable change was the introduction of the Church of England into Massachusetts, whose Puritan leaders had previously refused to allow it any sort of foothold.
+Governor Edmund Andros tried to make legal and structural changes, but most of these were undone and the Dominion was overthrown as soon as word was received that King James II had vacated the throne in England.
+One notable change was the forced introduction of the Church of England into Massachusetts, whose Puritan leaders had previously refused to allow it any foothold.

 The Dominion encompassed a very large area from the Delaware River in the south to Penobscot Bay in the north, composed of the Province of New Hampshire, Massachusetts Bay Colony, Plymouth Colony, Colony of Rhode Island and Providence Plantations, Connecticut Colony, Province of New York, the provinces of East Jersey and West Jersey, and a small portion of Maine.
 It was too large for a single governor to manage.
 Governor Andros was highly unpopular and was seen as a threat by most political factions.
 News of the Glorious Revolution in England reached Boston in 1689, and the Puritans launched the 1689 Boston revolt against Andros, arresting him and his officers.

 Leisler's Rebellion in New York deposed the dominion's lieutenant governor Francis Nicholson.
 After these events, the colonies that had been assembled into the dominion reverted to their previous forms of government, although some governed formally without a charter.
 King William III of England and Queen Mary II eventually issued new charters.